LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ## Concurrently download a gzip file

 The result file of **ExtractRaw** extraction is in **.csv.gz** format and the HTTP response when downloading the result file typically contains **Content-Encoding: gzip** in the header.
 With this header, the **net/http** library in Go programming language typically decompresses the gzip file and then returns the csv to the application.
-To download the raw gzip file, the decommpession must be disable by using the following code.
+To download the raw gzip file, the decommpression must be disabled by using the following code.
 ```
 tr := &http.Transport{
     DisableCompression: true,
 }
 ```
-The size of gzip file could be huge depending on the number of instruments or the range of periods in the extraction request.
+After extraction, the size of gzip file could be huge depending on the number of instruments or the range of periods in the extraction request.
 According to TRTH V2 REST API User Guide, download speed is limited to 1 MB/s for each connection.
-Therefore, downloading the huge gzip file can take more than hours with a single connection.
+Therefore, downloading the huge gzip file can take more than several hours with a single connection.

 To speed up the download, the file can download concurrently with multiple connections.
-Each connection will download a specific range of the file by defining a download range in the HTTP request header.
+Each connection will download a specific range of a file by defining a range (offset) in the HTTP request header.

 ```
 Range: bytes=0-3079590